-Competition Topic: Art That Moves
+Competition Topic: How Art Moves Me

 In conjunction with CArtsCon 2018, we have a schools art competition to engage schoolgoers to think creatively and critically about the theme.